-With the RPS mechanism, the feedback messages are generated by the receiver to indicate in case of losses to the sender which pictures have been decoded correctly/incorrectly.
-The feedback messages are encapsulated in RTCP packet and are reported to the sender.
-The RTCP reports are sent every 250 ms and consume approximately 2% of the media bandwidth.
+For RPS, RTCP-encapsulated feedback messages are generated by the receiver to indicate, in case of losses, to the sender which pictures have been decoded correctly/incorrectly.
+(Regular) RTCP reports are sent every 250 ms and consume about 2 % of the media bandwidth.

-Table 6 shows the average PSNR of the RPS compared to an unprotected sequence (serving as a reference) in an error free scenario.3 On an error free link, RPS achieves better PSNR because the encoder uses the best matching latest reference frame in displaying order as reference frame.
-Table 7 presents average PSNR of the different error resilience schemes after undergoing link loss of 0.5%.
+Table 5 shows the average PSNR of the RPS compared to an unprotected sequence (serving as a reference) in an error free scenario.3 RPS achieves better PSNR because the encoder uses the best matching latest reference frame in displaying order as reference frame.